ashwini-kr-sharma/chipatac2020/ssh.md

-## Technical pre-requisite

-All computational steps will be done on a server running on the de.NBI cloud system.
-In order to connect to the server, you will use two pieces of software:

-* Cyberduck: this is a software available for all operating systems allowing to browse files on a remote server; this will allow you to open files that you will be generating on the distant server (for example pdf files showing QC plots)
-* ssh-client: the ssh-protocol allows you to securely connect to a distant server using a terminal;
+## Acessing the remote server

-In addition, you will need to generate a pair of ssh-keys which will allow you to connect to the server without a password!
+You will connect to the remote server using the **ssh tool**.
+In order to use this tool, you will first ned to generate a pair of ssh keys, consisting of a *public* key and a *private* key!

 ### MacOS / Linux

 If you are using macOS or Linux, you have a native terminal environment, with all required commands, like `ssh`.

 First, you need to generate a pair of ssh-keys: